-The Postbaccalaureate Certificate Program in Psychology is designed to help college graduates who did not major in psychology but who wish to pursue graduate training in this field to gain the course and research experience necessary to make them competitive psychology Ph.D. applicants.
+The Postbaccalaureate Certificate Program in Psychology is designed to help college graduates who did not major in psychology but who wish to pursue graduate training in this field to gain the course and research experience necessary to make them competitive graduate school applicants.
+The majority of our students are pursuing PsyDs or PhDs with some students pursuing Masters programs or personal enrichment.

 The Postbac Program is an intensive, 1-2 year program of coursework and research experience, with carefully structured support and advisement at all stages - from selection of coursework and research labs to application to graduate school.
 The program is appropriate for students interested in graduate study in all areas of psychology, including clinical, cognitive, personality, social, physiological, and industrial/organizational, as well as cognitive neuroscience.
 It is geared toward preparing students for admission to Ph.D. or Psy.D. psychology programs, as well as certain Masters level programs.